 Skip to main content

 Corbado Observe helps you track authentication journeys across your product so you can understand user behavior, identify drop-offs, and improve conversion.
 It does this by capturing structured events from your application and mapping them to a clear data model.
-The following diagram shows an example passkey login journey and gives you a high-level overview:

 1. Data model entities